Aayushjn/ViaSight/README.md

 negative TTS responses.

 It has support for swipe gestures:
-* Swipe up to enable voice commands (as mentioned below)
+* Swipe left to enable voice commands (as mentioned below)
-* Swipe down once to read notifications
+* Swipe right once to read notifications
-* Swipe down again to stop reading notifications
+* Swipe right again to stop reading notifications

 ViaSight currently supports voice commands like the following:
 * **_open_** <app_name>